cdktf/cdktf-provider-cloudflare/docs/logpushJob.csharp.md

 - *Type:* string

-String to use as template for each record instead of the default comma-separated list.
+String to use as template for each record instead of the default json key value mapping.

 All fields used in the template must be present in `field_names` as well, otherwise they will end up as null.
 Format as a Go `text/template` without any standard functions, like conditionals, loops, sub-templates, etc.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.2.0/docs/resources/logpush_job#record_template LogpushJob#record_template}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.3.0/docs/resources/logpush_job#record_template LogpushJob#record_template}

 ---